Azure-Samples/openai-end-to-end-basic/README.md

 Workloads build chat functionality into an application.
 Those interfaces usually call Azure AI Foundry project endpoint invoking a particular agent.
 This implementation comes with such an interface.
 You'll deploy it to Azure App Service using the Azure CLI.

-In a production environment, you use a CI/CD pipeline to:

-- Build your web application
-- Create the project zip package
-- Upload the zip file to your Storage account from compute that is in or connected to the workload's virtual network.

-For this deployment guide, you'll continue using your terminal to simulate part of that process.

 1. Update the app configuration to use the agent you deployed.

    ```bash